 ft_quality_value indicates the value of the marked quality, as contained in the cs_quality_lut.

-Prior to extraction, a feature segment of interest is identified by a sub-stream identifier (see stream_packet_label), a channel group identifier and segment portion boundaries or markers (either from the stored markers in FEATURE set packet in the bitstream or provided by a user or machine upon inspecting the signal).
+Prior to extraction, a feature segment of interest is identified by a substream identifier (see stream_packet_label), a channel group identifier (see ft_channel_group_id) and segment portion boundaries or markers (either from the stored markers in a feature set packet in the bitstream or provided by a user or machine upon inspecting the signal).

 Extracting a feature segment shall include the corresponding HLS packets (e.g., WPS, multiple CGPS packets) to ensure that the indicated payload packets of the segment are decodable.
 The payload packets of a segment consist of one or more frame sequences, with the possbility to drop trailing DF_SPT packets.
 The accompanying HLS packets of an extracted feature segment are of types WPS_SPT, CGPS_SPT, TIMESTAMP_SPT and FEATURE_SPT.
-An additional TIMESTAMP packet can be inserted to provide information on the location of an extracted segment within the source bitstream or signal.
-The extracted segment’s HLS packets shall be adjusted such that the number of features, ft_num_features, in FEATURE set packet and the TIMESTAMP packets indicated by ft_feature_start and ft_feature_length, correspond to the feature(s) contained in the extracted segment.
+An additional timestamp packet can be inserted to provide information on the location of an extracted segment within the source bitstream or signal.
+The extracted segment’s HLS packets shall be adjusted such that the number of features, ft_num_features, in a feature set packet and the timestamp packets indicated by ft_feature_start and ft_feature_length, correspond to the feature(s) contained in the extracted segment.
 A feature segment or an extracted feature segment shall be decodable.

 Obtaining the exact (input or decoded) signal portion as indicated by a feature segment shall utilize the feature segment’s boundary information (i.e., start and length derived from FEATURE_SPT).